Partnership for E-Learning on Peace Operations

 The member states who have invested in the delivery of e-learning have formed PELP with a mandate to ensure the needs of the community are met with e-learning that is standard, common, reflects UN policy and documents, and is provided universally free and as a gratis contribution to all.

-The PELP Advisory Board meets in January and July each year.
-The most recent meetings were July 2023 and January 2024.
-The next PELP meeting is scheduled for July 2024.
+PELP meets in January and July each year.
+Each meeting is chaired and hosted by a Member State’s Permanent Mission to the United Nations.
 Minutes of PELP meetings are available upon request.

 PELP Logo